ITCase/gulp-concat-redefine/README.md

 ### options.ignore_modules
-Specified applications will be ignored for `options.modules_dir` directory.
+Specified applications will be ignored for `options.ignore_modules` directory.

 Type: `Array`